-In order to encourage the development and expansion of IT throughout Québec, the Québec government has created two tax credits for the development of e-business.
-The first refundable tax credit is equal to 24% of the eligible wages, up to an annual limit of \$20,000 per employee.47 The second non-refundable tax credit is equal to 6% of the eligible wages, up to a maximum credit of \$5,000 per employee.48 A sample calculation of these credits is presented in Appendix 4.
+In order to encourage the development and expansion of IT throughout Québec, the Québec government has created two tax credits for the development of e-business.48 The first refundable tax credit is equal to 24% of the eligible wages, up to an annual limit of \$20,000 per employee.49 The second non-refundable tax credit is equal to 6% of the eligible wages, up to a maximum credit of \$5,000 per employee.
+A sample calculation of these credits is presented in Appendix 4.

-To be entitled to these credits, a corporation must have an establishment in Québec where it carries on a business in the IT sector.49 Eligible activities for the qualification of an eligible employee include:
+To be entitled to these credits, a corporation must have an establishment in Québec where it carries on a business in the IT sector.50 Eligible activities for the qualification of an eligible employee include:

-- Information technologies consulting services; - Development, integration and maintenance of information systems and technology infrastructures; - Development of security and identification services related to e-commerce activities.
+- Information technologies consulting services; - Development or integration of information systems and technology infrastructures and, insofar as they are ancillary to such a development or integration activity by the corporation, activities relating to: - Maintenance or evolution of such systems or infrastructures; - Design or development of e-commerce solutions allowing for financial transactions; - Development of security and identification services related to e-commerce activities.